TheSmallBoat/Technical_Survey/pdf/README.md

 10. Pinocchio: Nearly Practical Verifiable Computation (2013-279.pdf) Pinocchio generalizes to zero-knowledge proofs at a negligible cost over the base protocol.

+11. Succinct Non-Interactive Zero Knowledge for a von Neumann Architecture (2013-879.pdf)